-acstest depends on acsssi being started successfully.
-You can use the system command, netstat -a, to verify there is a process listening on the SSI socket. acstest attempts to communicate with ACS library software using acsssi and connects on an existing socket.
+acstest depends on acssibility started successfully.
+You can use the system command, netstat -a, to verify there is a process listening on the SSI socket. acstest attempts to communicate with ACS library software using acssi and connects on an existing socket.